Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions: Introduction

+\item Possible instabilities/phase transitions at each horizon, encoded in quantity $G$, are taken as a sign of instability/phase transition of the whole dS system.\footnote{That phase transitions can happen for systems with temperature gradients and far from thermal equilibrium is well documented by our everyday experience.
+Consider, for example, a typical ice fishing story: while we boil water to make tea and get warmer, our ice fishing hole freezes over. } \end{enumerate}

-As we shall see, the complete thermodynamic description of all horizons (treated as independent thermodynamic systems) is encoded in a single `Gibbs free energy'-like quantity $G$ that is in some sense a continuation of the Gibbs free energy of AdS black holes to negative pressures and negative temperatures.
-By studying the properties of $G$ one can understand the thermodynamic behavior of each horizon as if it were an independent thermodynamic system.
-Putting all the information together, one can then infer possible black hole phase transitions.\footnote{The situation is very similar to the following picture.
-Imagine a thermodynamic system consisting of a room equipped with several heaters and inhabited by a tenant who has a mechanism to control one of the heaters, a `black hole horizon heater' for example.
-Such a tenant is obviously in a non-equilibrium state as the heat flows from one furnace to another and cannot use equilibrium thermodynamics nor define an effective temperature.
-However, during her experiments she observes an interesting fact.
-As she changes the temperature of the black hole horizon heater, other heaters, due to their secret hidden entanglement, also adjust their temperature accordingly.
-At some point it may happen that the state of the heaters is such that the system undergoes a phase transition (for example the air in the room suddenly condenses to a liquid drowning the poor obsrever).
-It is in this sense that we study thermodynamic phase transitions of dS black holes.} Treated in this way we discover that dS black holes admit phase transitions and complicated phase diagrams, similar to the AdS case.
-For example, as we shall see in the next section, one finds a {\em reentrant phase transition} analogous to \cite{Altamirano:2013ane}.
+Effectively, our procedure boils down to finding the Gibbs free energy $G$.
+By studying its properties one can understand the thermodynamic behavior of each horizon as if it were an independent thermodynamic system.
+Putting all the information together, one can then infer possible black hole phase transitions.
+Treated in this way we discover that dS black holes admit phase transitions and complicated phase diagrams, similar to the AdS case.
+For example, as we shall see, one finds a {\em reentrant phase transition} analogous to \cite{Altamirano:2013ane}.

+The rest of the paper is organized as follows.
+In the next section we pedagogically illustrate the above procedure using the simple example of four-dimensional charged dS black holes, studying the thermodynamics of each horizon separately and showing how this can be described by a single thermodynamic function $G$.
+Sec.~3 is devoted to rotating dS black holes in four and higher dimensions; in particular the reentrant phase transitions are discovered for the 6-dimensional case within a certain range of parameters.
+Sec.~4 is devoted to conclusions.
+App.~A describes a similar construction applicable to AdS black holes.
+App.~B contains technical results regarding the rotating dS black holes in all dimensions.